«

 Trip Report:

-As I was staying in the McArthur Mills / Bancroft area I decided to make a day trip to the (relatively) nearby Evergreen Mt.
-After driving for an hour and a half, I arrived at the Mountain Chute Dam.
+As I was staying in the McArthur Mills / Bancroft area I decided to make a day trip to (relatively) nearby Evergreen Mt.
+After driving for an hour and a half, I arrived at Mountain Chute Dam.
 My original plan was to ascend Evergreen Mt. via Skead Lake, which could be reached by driving south from the Dam along Norcan Road.
 However, having consulted the Crown Land Atlas beforehand, I discovered that the Skead Lake area was on private property and might be closed to the public.
 Since the road was in good enough shape for driving, I decided to check out the area.
 After a short drive, my suspicions were confirmed, the road to Skead Lake was gated and signed with “No Trespassing Signs”.

 Spurred on by my good fortune of not yet having to bushwhack, I followed the trail south and then southwest to a creek crossing.
 After this point, I felt that since the trail was starting to veer away from my destination and bushwhacking would be necessary for the final portion of the trip.
 I pulled out my compass, set a bearing and headed out off through the woods.